karlcow/markdown-testsuite/CONTRIBUTING.md

 ## Editing Markdown Specification

-There is much needed work on the [Markdown Specification](https://github.com/karlcow/markdown-testsuite/blob/master/markdown-spec.html) (source).
+There is much needed work on the [Markdown Specification](http://htmlpreview.github.io/?https://github.com/karlcow/markdown-testsuite/blob/master/markdown-spec.html).
 It doesn't require strong competences in coding.
 Be systematic in the markup and follow the way it is already organized.
 Each time you added a new atomic section, create a commit for this specific part.

 ## Test Suite Guidelines